lindenb/jvarkit/docs/VCFTrios.md

     --bcf-output
       If this program writes a VCF to a file, The format is first guessed from the file suffix.
 Otherwise, force BCF output.
-The current supported BCF version is: 2.1 which is not compatible with bcftools/htslib (last checked 2019-11-15)
+The current supported BCF version is : 2.1 which is not compatible with bcftools/htslib (last checked 2019-11-15)
       Default: false
     -d, --discard